Class Dialogs.DialogOptions

 • setCustomIcon

-public void setCustomIcon(javax.swing.Icon customIcon)
+public void setCustomIcon(Icon customIcon)

 Set a custom icon to use instead of the standard JOptionPane ones.
 If a custom icon is set then the iconType setting will be ignored.